Andy-Waine/smartcontract-blackjack/README.md

         Flow Blockchain integration
         Data Feed
-        Eth to USD translation while player is betting
+        Eth to USD translation while player is betting If the screen width is less than a certain amount, remove the Data Feed entirely

     Optional
+        Dark Mode w/ Toggle
         Sounds for Card Draw, win, loss
         Image for Card Backs
         'Breathing' colorful background